zillow/ctds/docs/callproc.rst

 Passing `dict` parameters
 -------------------------

-Arguments passed to :py:meth:`~ctds.Cursor.callproc` in a `dict` will be passed to the stored procedure using the `dict` keys for the argument names and `dict` values for the argument values.
+Arguments passed to :py:meth:`ctds.Cursor.callproc` in a :py:class:`dict` will be passed to the stored procedure using the :py:class:`dict` keys for the argument names and :py:class:`dict` values for the argument values.
 Order does not matter in this usage.
-The returned results will be a `dict` object, with output parameters replaced.
+The returned results will be a :py:class:`dict` object, with output parameters replaced.

 .. code-block:: python